Freaky Friday (2003 film): Critical response

-Freaky Friday received generally favorable reviews from critics.
-On Rotten Tomatoes, Freaky Friday holds an 88% approval rating based on 157 reviews, with an average rating of 7/10.
-The site's consensus reads, "Jamie Lee Curtis and Lindsay Lohan charm in Mark Waters' nicely pitched—and Disney's second—remake of the 1976 hit."
+On Rotten Tomatoes, Freaky Friday holds an 88% approval rating based on 160 reviews.
+The site's consensus reads, "Jamie Lee Curtis and Lindsay Lohan charm in Mark Waters' nicely pitched—and Disney's second—remake of the 1976 hit".
 On Metacritic, it has a score of 70 out of 100 based on 36 critics, indicating "generally favorable reviews".
 Audiences polled by CinemaScore gave the film an average grade of "A−" on an A+ to F scale.

 Roger Ebert of the Chicago Sun-Times awarded Freaky Friday 3 out of 4 stars, praising the performances and chemistry between Curtis and Lohan.
-He wrote that "Curtis comes close" to Tom Hanks' performance in Big (1988) in her portrayal of a teenager in an adult body, and called Lohan's performance "serious and focused beneath her teenage persona."
-Lisa Schwarzbaum of Entertainment Weekly described Curtis's performance as "glorious", while A. O. Scott of The New York Times considered it "some of her best work ever."
+He wrote that "Curtis comes close" to Tom Hanks' performance in Big (1988) in her portrayal of a teenager in an adult body, and called Lohan's performance had "seriousness and intent focus beneath her teenage persona."
+Lisa Schwarzbaum from Entertainment Weekly described Curtis's performance as "glorious", while A. O. Scott of The New York Times considered it "some of her best work ever."

-James Berardinelli of ReelViews commended Freaky Fridays emotional depth, stating that it "delivers a mix of heart and humor that works better than most teen-oriented fare."
-Variety praised the film's "buoyant direction" and "winning performances", adding that the story's simplicity was elevated by the leads.
-IGN called it "genuinely funny" and a "surprise success", particularly for families and younger audiences.

-Critics including Nick Schager of Slant Magazine and Ed Park of The Village Voice were less favorable.
-Both criticized the use of "Oriental mysticism" in the transformation scene, arguing it relied on dated stereotypes.
-Ebert similarly described the trope of Asian characters providing "magic potions and ancient charms" as a recurring and problematic cinematic device.
+Variety praised the film, calling it "a fleet and funny comedy" and "genuinely clever switched-identities romp".
+IGN also praises Curtis' performance, saying "Jamie Lee walks off with most of the laughs and crazy scenes".
+They also recommend the movie for kids, teenagers and adults.

+Slant Magazines Nick Schanger criticized the use of "Oriental mysticism", saying it contradicts the film's message ontolerance and understanding.
+Ed Park of The Village Voice criticized the Chinese restaurant scene of being "strange racist bullshit," but says the premise is "enduringly appealing as it is absurd".

-Common Sense Media gave Freaky Friday 4 out of 5 stars, calling it a "funny, well-acted body-swap comedy" and especially praising its family-friendly humor.
-Plugged In, while more cautious about some cultural and thematic elements, acknowledged the film's message about empathy and understanding across generations.
+Common Sense Media gave Freaky Friday 3 out of 5 stars, calling the Mother-daughter switch a "fun comedic chaos".
+Plugged In, mentions the film "isn’t Oscar material or brilliant filmmaking, but it’s funny, generally clean and pro-family".

 In 2023, IndieWire named Freaky Friday the best body swap comedy ever made.

-The New York Times reviewed this movie and said "Sean Combs just makes everything better."